 This Week:

-Hello and welcome to Trades Cover Weekly News Wrap, Im Paige Estritori, and its Sunday 31 May 2026.
+Hello and welcome to the Trades Cover Weekly News Wrap, Im Paige Estritori, and its Wednesday, 8 July 2026.

 The information on this website is general in nature and does not take into account your objectives, financial situation, or needs.
 Consider seeking personal advice from a licensed adviser before acting on any information.